unplugged/unplugged-controls/README.md

 * The developer will specify which XPage will be opened when the user clicks a document in the view
 * The developer will specify whether the view should fill the entire contents of the page or whether it will be slightly inset with rounded corners
 * The developer will specify how many rows of data to load initially and then whether more data is loaded using “Load More” button which the user must press or whether the next chunk of data is loaded as the user scrolls down the page (i.e. infinite scrolling)
+* The developer will be able to restrict the view to a single category, if no category is specified then all data will be displayed.

 ### Search Results Custom Control